 The national CIRTL Network offers a range of online workshops, webinars, and event series to help STEM grad students and postdocs refine their teaching approaches as they advance through their academic careers, including:

 Online workshops include an interactive online session with assignments before and after to help participants develop a specific, concrete product.
-Spring 2017 workshop topics include:
+Summer 2017 workshop topics include:

 These weekly one-hour online discussions for graduate students and postdoctors are led by faculty and staff from the 43 CIRTL Network universities.
 Sessions are open to all on a drop-in basis through a web browser or the Blackboard Collaborate mobile app, with no pre-registration required.